arikaufman/StudyBuddyPlannerPublicBackend/README.md

 ![Tech Stack](Images/TechStack.png)

 ### Class Diagram
-The first diagram shown below, is a class diagram.
+The following diagram, is a class diagram.
 The API is far too large to include the specifics of every stack.
 Therefore, this diagram illustrates one section of the API. it shows the relation between UserProfiles, Subjects, and Tasks.

 ![Class Diagram](Images/ClassDiagram.png)